 - [1] Measured with average reading DC ammeter.
-Instantaneous +12V current peaks will exceed these values - [2] A -10% tolerance is permissible during initial start of spindle, and must return to ±5% before 10,000 rpm is reached.
-The ±5% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12V current profile in Figure 3. - [4] This condition occurs when the Motor Start Option is enabled and the drive has not yet received a Start Motor command. - [5] See Section 6.2.1, "Conducted Noise Immunity."
-Specified voltage tolerance is inclusive of ripple, noise, and transient response. - [6] At power-up, the motor current regulator limits the 12 volt current to an average value of less than 2.2 amperes, although instantaneous peaks may exceed this value.
-These peaks should measure 5 msec duration or less. - [7] Operating condition is defined as a third-stroke seek at OD and Read One track.
-A command is issued every (0.048 seconds on Wide and SCA drives).
+Instantaneous +12 V current peaks will exceed these values. - [2] For +12 V, a -10% droop is permissible during initial start of spindle, and must return to ±5% before 7,200 rpm is reached.
+The ±5% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12 V current profile in Figure 3a. - [4] This condition occurs when the Motor Start Option is enabled and the drive has not yet received a Start Motor command. - [5] See Section 6.2.1 "Conducted Noise Immunity."
+Specified voltage tolerance is inclusive of ripple, noise, and transient response. - [6] Operating condition is defined as random seek read operations with a block count of 64.